 There is ever-increasing awareness of the chemicals we come into contact with every day, particularly if you or a member of your family has asthma or allergies.
 We created the asthma & allergy friendly® Certification Program to help you improve your indoor air environment by identifying products and services that can help to reduce allergens and create a healthier home environment.

 But what is it that makes some insulation better for the indoor environment than others, and where do we draw the line to decide to certify insulation as asthma & allergy friendly®?
 We hope that the questions below will clarify this.
 Let us know if you have more questions!

-Why do you certify insulation?
+Why do we certify insulation?

 Our goal in the asthma & allergy friendly® Certification Program is to create healthier indoor air for you and your family, and so we look at all elements of the indoor environment.
 Some types of insulation can contain or release chemicals that can cause sensitivity, particularly while they are being installed and directly afterwards.
 There can be fibres, airborne particles, and dust released during and after installation.
 And some insulation can support mold growth.